These baked salmon patties are loaded with fresh vegetables, herbs and Old Bay seasoning. Make this recipe using fresh or canned salmon!

 A simple dressed salad of mixed greens, steamed vegetables, or rice is another favorite, too.

-If you like a quick and easy lunch or dinner, then these salmon patties are for you.
+If you like a quick and easy lunch or dinner, then salmon cakes are calling your name.
 Enjoy!

 Other fantastic Salmon Dishes to try: